 There are also somethings that might be too painful or difficult to think about or process alone or with friends.
 Counsellors and Psychologist are there to do just that with you.
 They are there to hold the space, to allow you to share difficult experiences that you might not have the chance to before.
-Counsellors and Psychologist also teach you skills and equip you with the knowledge to learn more about how people’s minds work and how you can use the skills learned to lead a more fulfilling life.
+These therapists also teach you skills and equip you with the knowledge to learn more about how people’s minds work and how you can use the skills learned to lead a more fulfilling life.

 Counselling might be beneficial for some, however, just like with anything in life, might not be the solution for all.
 Being a psychologist and having gone through therapy of my own, I believe that therapy can be helpful.
 It works if you meet someone who is competent and suitable for you.
 If you’ve seen a therapist that did not work for you, don’t give up.
 There are others out there that can help!